 The Objector contends that the Respondent's purported or intended use of the applied-for gTLD string will interfere with the Objector's legitimate exercise of its rights.
+According to the Objector, the Respondent's intended use of the gTLD <.mail> string to create an extension to bring together individuals and companies that are passionate about self-identifying themselves in the "mail community" will create a false association between Respondent and the Objector, since the Objector is viewed as the source of "mail," and the Respondent is not a member of the "mail community."
+According to the Objector, the "mail community" consists of the Posts authorized by the 192 Member Countries of the Universal Postal Union to deliver the "mail."

-According to the Objector, the Respondent's intended use of the gTLD <.mail> string to provide Internet users with opportunities for online identities and expression will result in the Respondent being falsely linked to the identity of the Objector, since each such identity will be created using the term "mail."
-Further, according to the Objector, nothing will prevent third parties from registering domain names that directly infringe the Objector's marks, and email addresses created in connection with any of these domain names would also directly infringe the Objector's marks.
-The Objector submits the Respondent's operation of the <.mail> gTLD will open the door to fraud, scamming, phishing, and other false or misleading schemes directed at consumers who will mistakenly believe these infringing domain names and/or e-mail addresses are associated with the USPS.
+The Objector submits that nothing will prevent third parties from registering second level domain names in that applied-for <.mail> gTLD that directly infringe the Objector's marks, and email addresses created in connection with any of these domain names would also directly infringe the Objector's marks.
+The Objector submits the Respondent's operation of the <.mail> gTLD will open the door to fraud, scamming, phishing, and other false or misleading schemes directed at consumers who will mistakenly believe these infringing domain names and/or email addresses are associated with the USPS.

-Although the Objector maintains that the term "mail" is primarily used and recognized to refer to hard-copy correspondence rather than email, the Objector acknowledges "[w]ithout question, in the current climate of electronic correspondence, electronic communications via e-mail are services that are closely related to hard copy correspondence."
+The Objector expresses particular concern with the Respondent's intended use of the applied-for gTLD <.mail> string with the creation of email accounts.
+The Objector states that the Respondent intends to target the <.mail> gTLD at email service providers and their customers.
+Although the Objector maintains that the term "mail" is primarily used and recognized to refer to hard-copy correspondence rather than email, the Objector acknowledges "[w]ithout question, in the current climate of electronic correspondence, electronic communications via email are services that are closely related to hard copy correspondence."
 The Objector asserts that such services are a natural area of expansion for the USPS and that the Respondent should be prohibited from trading on the Objector's reputation built over the course of almost 200 years.
+The Objector further submits that email is an integral part of the USPS' business because it communicates with customers via email in connection with a variety of its services.

 The Objector contends that the applied-for gTLD string, if delegated, is likely to dilute the Objector's rights in its U.S. MAIL marks, which the Objector asserts are famous in the United States as household words.
-Further, the Objector submits that domain names and emails associated with the <.mail> gTLD are more open to fraud and phishing schemes because they are not regulated, and may mistakenly be attributed to the Objector, resulting in tarnishment of its U.S. MAIL marks.
+Further, the Objector reiterates its view that domain names and emails associated with the <.mail> gTLD are more open to fraud and phishing schemes because they are not regulated, and may mistakenly be attributed to the Objector, resulting in tarnishment of its U.S. MAIL marks.